-- 1. On first trip, tighten wheel lugs at the start, and at 25, 50, and 100 miles. - 2.
-There after, check wheel lugs before each trip. - 3.
-Following winter storage, check before beginning a trip.
-Following excessive braking, inspect wheel lugs
+On first trip, tighten wheel lugs at start and at 10, 25, and 50 miles.
+Tighten to manufacturer's specification.

+There after, check wheel lugs before each trip, after excessive braking, and following winter storage.

 WARNING: Whenever the trailer must be lifted with a jack, as when changing a tire or leveling on very rough terrain, ALWAYS PLACE THE LIFTING JACK UNDER THE MAIN FRAME RAIL.
 A label is provided to indicate the proper position for the jack.
 NEVER USE STABILIZING JACKS or HITCH JACK TO LIFT THE TRAILER.